mumez/Historia/doc/Tutorial.md

 ### Saving a Snapshot

-To save a snapshot of the current state of the `ModelSpace`, use the `saveSnapshot` method:
+To save a snapshot of the current state of the `ModelSpace`, send the `#saveSnapshot` message:

 ```Smalltalk
 modelSpace saveSnapshot.